neeerp/nextjs-blog/posts/reading-list.md

 ## Currently Reading

-I'm actively reading the following books still.
-As of writing this, I just started 'Team Topologies', however I like to switch up what I'm currently reading sometimes and have the others on the back-burner.
+I'm actively reading the following books.

 - [Readings in Database Systems](http://www.redbook.io/) (and the associated papers)